 City of Hope is a nationally recognized leader in the research and treatment of thyroid cancer.
-We are one of the few facilities designated a comprehensive cancer center by the National Cancer Institute and U.S. News & World Report has named City of Hope one of the top cancer hospitals in America.
+U.S. News & World Report has named City of Hope a best hospital for cancer for over a decade.

 Our multidisciplinary staff uses an integrated approach to treating thyroid cancer by combining the latest research findings with outstanding patient care.